SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-database-copies.md

 ### Using replay lag and truncation lag options
 <a name="Seed"> </a>

-Mailbox database copies support the use of a replay lag time and a truncation lag time, both of which are configured in minutes.
+Mailbox database copies support the use of a  *replay lag time*  and a  *truncation lag time*  , both of which are configured in minutes.
 Setting a replay lag time enables you to take a database copy back to a specific point in time.
 Setting a truncation lag time enables you to use the logs on a passive database copy to recover from the loss of log files on the active database copy.
 Because both of these features result in the temporary buildup of log files, using either of them will affect your storage design.

 #### Replay lag time

 Replay lag time is a mailbox database copy property that specifies the amount of time, in minutes, to delay log replay for the database copy.
 The replay lag timer starts when a log file has been replicated to the passive copy and has successfully passed inspection.
 By delaying the replay of logs to the database copy, you have the capability to recover the database to a specific point in time in the past.
-A mailbox database copy configured with a replay lag time greater than 0 is referred to as a lagged mailbox database copy, or simply, a lagged copy.
+A mailbox database copy configured with a replay lag time greater than 0 is referred to as a  *lagged mailbox database copy*  , or simply, a  *lagged copy*  .

 A strategy that uses database copies and the litigation hold features in Exchange 2016 can provide protection against a range of failures that would ordinarily cause data loss.
 However, these features can't provide protection against data loss in the event of logical corruption, which although rare, can cause data loss.
 Lagged copies are designed to prevent loss of data in the case of logical corruption.
 Generally, there are two types of logical corruption:

-- **Database logical corruption** The database pages checksum matches, but the data on the pages is wrong logically.
+- **Database logical corruption**: The database pages checksum matches, but the data on the pages is wrong logically.
 This can occur when ESE attempts to write a database page and even though the operating system returns a success message, the data is either never written to the disk or it's written to the wrong place.
-This is referred to as a lost flush.
+This is referred to as a  *lost flush*  .
 To prevent lost flushes from losing data, ESE includes a lost flush detection mechanism in the database along with a page patching feature (single page restore).

-- **Store logical corruption** Data is added, deleted, or manipulated in a way that the user doesn't expect.
+- **Store logical corruption**: Data is added, deleted, or manipulated in a way that the user doesn't expect.
 These cases are generally caused by third-party applications.
 It's generally only corruption in the sense that the user views it as corruption.
 The Exchange store considers the transaction that produced the logical corruption to be a series of valid MAPI operations.
 The litigation hold feature in Exchange 2016 provides protection from store logical corruption (because it prevents content from being permanently deleted by a user or application).
 However, there may be scenarios where a user mailbox becomes so corrupted that it would be easier to restore the database to a point in time prior to the corruption, and then export the user mailbox to retrieve uncorrupted data.

 The combination of database copies, hold policy, and ESE single page restore leaves only the rare but catastrophic store logical corruption case.
 Your decision on whether to use a database copy with a replay lag (a lagged copy) will depend on which third-party applications you use and your organization's history with store logical corruption.